 Chicago lived up to the food hype I'd heard so much about.
 There wasn't a dud bite over the 5-day stretch, from the stunning hibiscus-lemongrass agua fresca at XOCO, to the harissa and prune pork pate at Publican Quality Meats, to the dreamy pies I ate (for breakfast!) at Bang Bang Pie Shop and Hoosier Mama Pie Company.

-Entries tagged with 'Girl and the Goat'
+'Girl and the Goat' on Serious Eats

 It could be that the flavors here are more resolute, or that they're painted with broader strokes.
 Whatever it is, I was continually struck throughout the meal with just how often, and how inventively, the kitchen utilized the deep fryer.